How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 • Watermark: none, even on the free tier

-• Feature locks: screen recording and audio capture are unrestricted
+• Feature locks: screen recording and system audio capture are unrestricted on free

 • Credit card: not required to download